 Under Canvas has locations near many national parks, including Grand Canyon, Yellowstone, and Glacier.
 The hardest part of booking a tent with this outfitter will surely be selecting the location.
 The suites come with private decks, wood-burning stoves, and showers.
 Many of these large tents even feature a cozy sofa.
 It’s simple (Pick a national park) + (Find a luxury tent) = Amazing all-American vacation!

 Say Aloha to Hawaii | Chee Hoo!

 For those of us with a bit of disposable income, we must mention Hawaii.
-Everything is spectacular here.
+Everything is spectacular here, especially amazing scuba diving.
 For example, have you ever heard someone say, “I had a horrible time in Hawaii?”
 No!

 From dramatic canyons to waterfalls, volcanoes, turquoise waters, and soft sandy beaches, Hawaii really is a dreamy paradise.
 Thanks to “The King” Elvis Presley, Hawaii is now considered a little piece of Americana.
 Our recommended island?
 We love Kauai which is why we always send people to Maui!

 Washington, D.C. | Feel the History For Free

 Visiting the nation’s capital is an awe-inspiring experience and for many, it’s surprisingly memorable.
 If you haven’t had the opportunity to visit you’ll be shocked at how much there is to see and do.
 The best part is that many of the attractions and museums are free to visit.